feldera/feldera/python/docs/examples.rst

 Using Other Data Sources / Sinks
 **********************************

-To connect Feldera to other data sources or sinks, you can use specify them in the SQL code itself.
+To connect Feldera to other data sources or sinks, you can specify them in the SQL code.
 Refer to the connector documentation at: https://github.com/feldera/feldera/tree/main/docs/connectors